 There is also a second, smaller download.
 This second download contains word cards for the first 100 Fry words.
 They are designed to match the seasonal word cards within the larger collection.

 We will describe the intended use for the resources below.
-However, we realize that you may have other ideas on how to use what we have created.
+However, we realize that you may have other ideas on how to use our printables.

 Within this spring writing interventions collection you will find:

-- Spring Word Cards These cards have pictures when appropriate.
+- Spring Word Cards These cards have pictures when possible.
 You can use these to help students who get stuck when they do not know how to spell a word.
 As teachers we are so used to encouraging our students to do their best with spelling.
 I think we have all met that child that is unable to move on if they cannot spell a word.
 These cards are designed for that child.
 We are supplying a coordinating set of the first 100 Fry words that you might include with these words.
 This large collection might be overwhelming.
 Because of this, you might choose specific words that you believe a child would be interested in writing about.
-As a different option, you might print and place these cards in a student’s writing folder, not cut apart.

 - Recording Pages There are two recording pages to go with the word cards.
 These pages provide a simple task for students.